 What is Camp Takajo?

-Camp Takajo is a long-standing summer overnight camp for boys, founded in 1947 and situated in Maine.
-The institution is dedicated to fostering character development through a wide array of activities, including sports, skills, hobbies, and watersports.
-Emphasizing values such as integrity, honesty, and respect, Camp Takajo has been a trusted choice for parents for over seven decades, providing a secure and enriching environment for young boys to thrive and build lasting friendships.
+Camp Takajo is a long-standing, premier summer overnight camp for boys, established in Maine in 1947.
+The institution is dedicated to fostering comprehensive personal growth and character development through a wide array of activities, including sports, hobbies, and watersports.
+For over seven decades, Camp Takajo has prioritized instilling strong moral values such as integrity and respect, providing a secure and enriching environment for young attendees.
+The camp's philosophy also emphasizes the critical role of counselor-camper relationships in cultivating a nurturing and supportive community.

 How much funding has Camp Takajo raised?